 There was a noticeable silence, I watched log files append as I monitored Victor’s processes.
 Language analysis, file access, and semantic tree crawling all working as they should.
-This was the proper application flow for this model of artificial’s operation.
+This was the proper application flow for this model’s operation.
 And then it began.

-When Victor reached the contextualization rubrics his polyprocessors spun up.
+When Victor reached the contextualization rubrics “his” polyprocessors spun up.
 Usually only one, maybe two, were required for normal interactivity and simple command execution.
-Eight were now at full capacity and drawing power from sensor arrays and speech synthesis.
+Eight were now at full capacity and drawing power from sensor matrices and speech synthesis.

 “Will … I … be ok?”
 The stilted response was consistent with my diagnosis, time to toss a pebble in the pond.